bryandodd/bryandodd.github.io/docs/index.md

 ---
 !!! note ""

-    This site is a personal project to help organize my thoughts and keep tabs on an ever growing list of "side projects" and other things I find interesting.
-There may occasionally be something here that others find helpful, so if that's you, I'm glad to have been able to help in some way.
+    This site is a personal project to help organize my thoughts and keep track of notes, side-projects, and other things I find interesting.
+There may occasionally be something here that others find helpful, so if that's you, you're free to use what you can.

-## $ whoami_

-I've been a "tech guy" for the last 30 years, 20 of which have been focused on my career in software engineering, infrastructure, systems, design, security and compliance, and everything inbetween.

-Technology evolves rapidly and the things that pique my interest tend to move in tandem with it.
-Occasionally things come full circle with one project piggybacking off the other to create something useful, and other times it's purely to satisfy my curiosity to learn something new.
-That's the idea behind this project - a convenient place for me to store sometimes useful or random bits of information that I can come back to reference later for incorporation into another project or to remind me of a subject I wanted to learn about and explore further.

-Outside of IT I enjoy photography.
-My *day job* often requires intense focus and concentration, sometimes sucking up entire days or weeks at a time in the blink of an eye.
-Photography, on the other hand, forces me to slow down, to be more present in the moment, and concentrate on the story in front of me.

 ## $ sendmail_

-If you'd like to get in touch for any reason or have a question about anything published here, you can email me at <code>bryan&#64;dodd&#46;dev</code>.
+If you need to get in touch for any reason or have a question about something published here, email me at <code>bryan&#64;dodd&#46;dev</code>.

 To send secure mail, my [public key](https://keys.openpgp.org/vks/v1/by-fingerprint/74BD90B590F9AA984391707383308CA85B65951C) is available on keys.openpgp.org or can be copied below.